structuremap/structuremap/documentation/object-lifecycle/supported-lifecycles.md

 <[sample:transient-are-shared-within-a-graph]>

+## ContainerScoped

+New in StructureMap 4.0 is the _ContainerScoped_ lifecycle that was designed specifically for compliance with the new ASP.Net DNX adapter model.
+_ContainerScoped_ in this case means that a registration will be built once per `Container`, such that the root container, any child or profile container, and every single nested container will build its own object instance.

+The acceptance test for `ContainerScoped` is shown below:

+<[sample:container-scoped-in-action]>

 ## ThreadLocal

 The ThreadLocalStorage based lifecycle is seldom used, but the easiest example of using it and explanation is the integration test: